gavv/speexdsp-win64/README.md

 Prebuilt [SpeexDSP](https://github.com/xiph/speexdsp) static library for 64-bit MSVC.

 Binaries are built and published automatically using Github Actions.
-You can either use binaries from this repo, or fork the repo and configure your own build, so that you can completely trust the build result.
+You can either use binaries from this repo, or fork the repo and configure your own build, so that you can completely trust the build results.

 Branch    | Description
 --------- | ------